Roe Deer Stalking in the Rut - Top Tips

-I am sure that there are not many roe stalkers out there who do not look forward to the end of this month with eager anticipation.
+I am sure that there are not many roe stalkers out there who do not look forward to the end of this month, and the start of the roe rut with eager anticipation.

-(Above: Try to draw in a Doe, it may have an accompanying Buck).
+(Above: Try to draw in a Doe, it may have an accompanying Roebuck).

 The sight of a roe doe doing a figure of eight around a tree stump with a buck following her like a steam train.
 Or the chance to call a Roe buck to you from deep in the woodland cover.
 And a few brief weeks when the normally alert and shy deer become so engrossed in matters of love that they become oblivious to all else around them , including the hunter.

 The prospect of some nice weather is also welcome, although never guaranteed!
 As are the more sociable stalking hours, often the best time to be out is between 10 o’clock and 6 o’clock.
 A lot of these romances are conducted under the cover and relative safety of darkness and so as dawn breaks the loved up does and exhausted bucks are commonly enjoying a nap and cigarette after their exertions.